orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 In order to provide a proper user experience, you'll want to hide as much of the peer and database discovery as possible by using OrbitDB and IPFS internals to exchange database addresses and load data upon peer connection.

-The flow will be:
+The flow you'll create will be:
 1. User manually requests a connection to a user
 2. On a successful connection, both peers send messages containing their user information via a database address
-3.
+3. Peer user databases are loaded, replicated, and inspected for a `userDb` key
-4.
+4. On a successful discovery, user information is added to our local `companions` database

 First, update your `handlePeerConnected` function to call `sendMessage` we introduce a timeout here to give the peers a second or two to breathe once they are connected.
 You can later tune this, or remove it as you see fit and as future IPFS features provide greater network reliability and performance.